Aryan-Techie/SmartScroll/Readme.md

 ## 🧠 What is Smart Scroll?

-**Smart Scroll by Aroice** transforms your volume knob or media dial into a powerful scroll wheel.
+**Smart Scroll by AROICE** transforms your volume knob or media dial into a powerful scroll wheel.

 Seamlessly trigger scrolling based on system states like Mute, Scroll Lock, or Num Lock, making your navigation faster, smarter, and more ergonomic — without needing extra hardware.